tonyatoms/MPDC_site/README.md

 This is the repository for the [McKinley Park Development Council website](https://mckinleyparkdevelopmentcouncil.org/).

-This version was initially forked from the Lets Encrypt website's code.
+Long long ago, an ancestor of this version was forked from the Lets Encrypt website's code.

 This site is built with [Hugo](https://gohugo.io/).
 It's entirely static, no server-side code/scripting.